SGNovice/Disease-detection-using-chest-xrays/README.md

 ### Potential Benefits Of Deep Learning in Healthcare?
 Among the several benefits artificial intelligence promises to bring to healthcare, these are worth highlighting.
-  * **More affordable treatment:** Diagnosis is faster and more accurate with automation; doctors will be able to recommend the right treatments to patients or intervene appropriately before illnesses aggravates which require more expensive treatment options.
+  * **More affordable treatment:** Diagnosis is faster and more accurate with automation; doctors will be able to recommend the right treatments to patients or intervene appropriately before illnesses aggravate leading to more expensive treatment options.
   * **Safer solutions:** More accurate diagnosis means there will be a lower risk of complications associated with patients receiving ineffective or incorrect treatment.
   * **More patients treated:** A reduction in the time it takes to complete a diagnostic analyses means